-Lines 23.
+Line 23.
 Enter the amount from Column A, Line 21.

-Important: If the amount on Line 22 or Line 23 is negative, fill in the circle next to the line to indicate the amount is negative.
+If the amount on Line 23 is negative, fill in the circle next to the Line to indicate the amount is negative.

 Line 24.
 Divide Line 22 by Line 23.
 This is the percentage of your federal adjusted gross income, as adjusted, that is subject to North Carolina income tax.
+The resulting percentage may be greater than 100%.
 Enter the result as a decimal amount; round to four decimal places on Form D-400, Line 13.

-If you complete Form D-400 Schedule PN, you MUST attach the schedule to Form D-400.
+If you enter an amount on Form D-400, Line 13, you MUST attach Form D-400, Schedule PN to Form D-400.
 If you do not, the Department may be unable to process your return.